 If spinal nerve roots are compressed, the neck is usually painful, and the pain often radiates to the head, shoulders, or arms.
 Muscles in one or both arms may become weak and waste away, making the arms weak.

 Doctors suspect cervical spondylosis based on symptoms, especially in older people or in people who have osteoarthritis.
 Magnetic resonance imaging (MRI) or computed tomography (CT) can confirm the diagnosis.
 MRI provides much more information because it shows the spinal cord and roots.
 CT does not.
 However, both procedures show where the spinal canal is narrowed, how compressed the spinal cord is, and which spinal nerve roots may be affected.

 If the spinal cord is compressed, surgery is usually needed.
 An incision may be made through the front of the neck (anterior cervical fusion) or back of the neck (posterior laminectomy).
 Part of the affected vertebrae is removed to make more room for the spinal cord.
 Bone spurs, if present, are removed, and the spine may be stabilized by fusing the vertebrae together.
 As a rule, surgery does not reverse the existing nerve damage, but it prevents additional nerve damage.
-The earlier the surgery, the better is the outcome.
+The earlier the surgery, the better the outcome.